Unsub Extender: a Python-based web application for visualizing Unsub data: Conclusion

 \subsection{Acknowledgements}

-The author wishes to thank Unsub and the team at OurResearch for being supportive of the development of Unsub Extender, as well as Nick Booher and the Iowa State University College of Liberal Arts and Sciences Information Technology Department for providing robust web hosting.
+The author wishes to thank the team at OurResearch for being supportive of the idea and development of Unsub Extender.
+Thanks also to Nick Booher and the Iowa State University College of Liberal Arts and Sciences Information Technology Department for providing robust web hosting and support.